MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/common-data-service-gdpr-dsr-guide.md

 ---
-title: DSR guide for customer-authored data | Microsoft Docs
+title: Responding to DSR requests for CDS for Apps customer data | Microsoft Docs
-description: PowerApps DSR guide for customer-authored data
+description: Walkthrough of how to respond to DSR requests for CDS for Apps customer data
 services: powerapps
 suite: powerapps
 documentationcenter: na